 Des Moines History

-Des Moines has been occupied by humans for at least 7,000 years, with many prehistoric occupation areas in present-day downtown Des Moines.
+Humans have occupied Des Moines for at least 7,000 years, with many ancient occupation areas in present-day downtown Des Moines.
 There were also about 18 prehistoric American Indian mounds in the downtown area seen by early settlers, although all were destroyed.

 The City of Des Moines traces its start to 1843, when Captain James Allen oversaw the construction of a fort where the Raccoon and Des Moines Rivers meet.
 While he wanted to name it Fort Raccoon, the War Department had him name it Fort Des Moines.
 The fort was constructed to control nearby Indians, who were transplanted to the area from their lands in the eastern part of the state.
 In 1846, the fort was abandoned when the Meskwaki and Sauk Indians were removed from the state.